Terry - Group Manager Infrastructure Operations

 My employment with PMHC began as a Mechanical Fitter Apprentice.
 Apprentices at PMHC are given the opportunity to gain diverse industry skills and knowledge, and once complete have a solid platform to build a career.
 After completing the apprenticeship, I continued employment as a mechanical fitter and also continued to study, completing a Diploma in Mechanical Engineering.
 With the experience and qualification I had gained, I was appointed in several positions with increasing responsibility including Mechanical Technical Officer and Mechanical Supervisor, then later transferred to water section in the role of Technical Supervisor.

-With the support of Council’s Educational Assistance program, I am currently completing a Degree in Civil Engineering as an external university student, and employed as Operations Engineer - Water and Sewer.
+With the support of Council’s Educational Assistance program, I completed a Degree in Civil Engineering as an external university student, and I am now employed as Group Manager, Infrastructure Operations.

 Working as an Environmental Health Officer gave me a broad range of job roles and got me out in the field doing inspections, investigations and water sampling which I enjoyed doing.
 My current role at Port Macquarie-Hastings Council involves approving and inspecting new and existing on-site sewage management systems and ensuring upgrades are made to failing septic systems.
 I am also helping to train another Aboriginal Environmental Health Officer, and work closely with the Local Aboriginal Lands Councils to obtain grants to remove illegally dumped rubbish on Aboriginal owned lands.

 I would recommend working in Local Government to anybody.
-My past 11 years in Local Government have been very enjoyable; it has improved my skills, my knowledge, and my experiences, whilst providing challenging work.
+My years in Local Government have been very enjoyable.
+It has improved my skills, my knowledge, and my experiences, whilst providing challenging work.

 Nicole - Digital Communications Officer